JoelOscarsson/Portfolio-Joel-Oscarsson/README.md

-* Dedicated team player currently pursuing AI and Machine learning studies at IT Högskolan to become a developer.
+* Dedicated team player currently pursuing AI and Machine learning studies at IT Högskolan in Gothenburg.

 * Passionate about mathematics, programming and statistics and enjoy board games and fitness during leisure time.